 This was my first experience working in an agile environment.
 If you looked around, agile was everywhere.
 The space felt more creative and alive than any I’d been in, and with that energy and momentum, we felt more able to focus on solving customer problems.

-For those new to the concept, Agile is a software delivery methodology focused on shorter release cycles, iterative development, an intense customer centricity and a faster time to value.
+For those new to the concept, agile is a software delivery methodology focused on shorter release cycles, iterative development, intense customer-centricity, and a faster time to value.

 Once you’ve identified your focus area, force yourself to a shorter timeframe to put rough solutions in front of employees (or better yet collaborate with employees to design a solution).
 A month of planning could, in reality, cause you to lose out on a month’s worth of feedback and collaboration opportunities with your employees.

 Agile principle 5: Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done.

 Strong participation is a good sign that employees want to provide input to help the organization be better.
 Where many organizations fall short is failing to continue the involvement from the survey to the action stage.

 Empowering employees to identify and drive action from surveys can shepherd change far more effectively than a top-down approach.
 One way to do this is to engage the organization in an ideation process, where opportunities are re-framed as questions (e.g., How might we help people access a broader variety of learning experiences in their day-to-day roles?)
 Doing this can give people the space to think creatively and identify initiatives that can have a far greater impact than applying a cookie-cutter "best practice" approach.